 Start your degree to become a teacher

 Are you interested in becoming a Social Studies teacher?
 In becoming an ESL teacher?
-The teaching degree to become Middle Grades Social Studies teacher is BS, Interdisciplinary Studies with 4-8 Social Studies/ESL certification.
+The teaching degree to become Middle Grades Social Studies teacher is BS, Education with 4-8 Social Studies/ESL certification.

 Who is the typical student?

 Students in the School of Education, earning their teacher degree in 4-8 Social Studies/ESL, are passionate about teaching history, geography, culture, and research skills to middle grades students.
 Their own experiences inspired them to become a teacher and give back to others.

 Learn More: Connect with a current student or a current teacher to learn more about earning your degree to become a teacher.

 Face to face and online courses will prepare you to become a teacher.
 Our program focuses on student wellness and wellbeing in addition to teacher wellness and wellbeing.

 By senior year, students are in the field at least one day a week districts such as Cedar Hill ISD, Dallas ISD, De Soto ISD, Garland ISD, Grand Prairie ISD, Irving ISD, Lancaster ISD, Mesquite ISD, and Uplift Education.

 Want to know how to become a math teacher?
 Review the program course catalogue or connect with a pre-admissions advisor on questions about requirements and transfers